theupdateframework/specification/tuf-spec.md

        in the snapshot metadata file.
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

-    4. **Check against snapshot metadata.** The hashes (if any), and version number (if any) of the new DELEGATEE metadata file MUST match the trusted snapshot metadata.
+    3. **Check against snapshot role's hash.** The hashes of the new DELEGATEE metadata file MUST match the hashes, if any, listed in the trusted snapshot metadata.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
 If the new DELEGATEE metadata file does not match, abort the update cycle, and report the failure.

-    5. **Check for an arbitrary software attack.** The new DELEGATEE metadata file MUST have been signed by a threshold of keys specified in the DELEGATOR metadata file.
+    4. **Check for an arbitrary software attack.** The new DELEGATEE metadata file MUST have been signed by a threshold of keys specified in the DELEGATOR metadata file.
 If the new DELEGATEE metadata file is not signed as required, abort the update cycle, and report the failure.

+    5. **Check against snapshot role's version**.
+The version number of the new DELEGATEE metadata file MUST match the version number, if any, listed in the trusted snapshot metadata.
+If the versions do not match, discard it, abort the update cycle, and report the failure.

     6. **Check for a freeze attack.** The expiration timestamp in new DELEGATEE metadata file MUST be higher than the fixed update start time.